ESaracay/SoftwareGuide/README.md

 ```
 This will automatically write the relevent .json files and code to the
 Next.js project and update the software guide.

+### How to change teaminfo
+Note that all of the team information can be found team_info.csv inside of the update_software_guide folder.
+Here you can change the table each team is assigned to and any other relevant info.
+To assign two teams to
+the same table you can simply append .a or .b to that teams table number.